Chargers Daily Links: Victory Monday Open Thread

 Good morning, Chargers fans!

-The defense was incredibly stout (for a half) and came up big when the Chargers needed to finally shut down the Texans offense at the end.
+Happy #VictoryMonday to you all!
+The Chargers made it about as stressful as they could for the fans on Monday — maybe even taking it to a new level with that fourth down decision — but they escaped victorious by the grace of God and slight breeze.

-No matter how it looked, let’s enjoy this victory.
-The Bolts are 2-2 before heading to Cleveland in week five.
+I woke up this morning with no qualms.
+After seeing how much the team’s chances changed for making the playoff depending on if a team starts 3-2 compared to 2-3, I’m just happy they ended up on the right side of yesterday’s game.

-Feel free to use this post to continue any and all conversations regarding yesterday’s action!
+Feel free to use this post to continue any and all conversations from yesterday.
+You all deserve to enjoy it as much as you’d like!

 And now for today’s links.